CiscoTestAutomation/getting-started/source/quickstart/keyconcepts.rst

     .. include:: ../definitions/def_verification.rst

    Show command
-    The term *show command* refers to a type of Linux command that you use to get information about a networking device, such as a router or switch.
+    The term *show command* refers to a type of Cisco IOS command that you use to retrieve device information.
 For example, ``show version`` returns information about the OS version of a device.

    Parser
     .. include:: ../definitions/def_parser.rst